godatadriven/piven/README.md

 ```

 The most straightforward way of running your Model is to subclass the `PivenBaseModel` class.
 This requires you
-to define a `build_model()` and `load()` method.
-In the former, you specify how the model should be defined.
-In the latter,
-you specify how the model should be loaded from disk.
-In practice, this will always look the same, but you need to pass the
-model build function.
+to define a `build_model()` method in which you can add preprocessing pipelines etc.

 ```python
 from piven.models.base import PivenBaseModel